aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getFilterType() {#getFilterType--}

+<b>@deprecated.</b> Please use the 'filterType' property instead.
 Gets the autofilter type of the pivot filter.

 ```javascript
 getFilterType() : PivotFilterType;